-GER 211 G: Intermediate German I (3) This course focuses on the development of both receptive and communicative competence in oral and written expression through conversations, listening comprehension, videos, and written activities.
+GER 211 G: Intermediate German I (3) This course focuses on the development of both receptive and communicative competence in oral and written expression through conversations.

+receptive and communicative competence in oral and written expression through conversations, listening comprehension, videos, and written activities.
 Students will study how Germanspeaking societies are evolving and their impact on the global community.
 Students will consider the influence of German-speaking populations within the global community and our own society.
 Prerequisite: GER 112 or demonstrated knowledge on placement test.

-GER 212 G: Intermediate German II (3)This course is a continuation of GER 211. focusing on the development of both receptive and communicative competence in oral and written expression through conversations, listening comprehension, videos, and written activities.
+GER 212 G: Intermediate German II (3) This course is a continuation of GER 211, focusing on the development of both receptive and communicative competence in oral and written expression through conversations, listening comprehension, videos, and written activities.
 Students will expand their knowledge of diverse German-speaking societies and their impact on the global community, as well as the influence of German-speaking populations within the global community and our own society.
-They will analyze how global issues affect individuals in German-speaking populations and themselves.
-Prerequisite: GER 211 or demonstrated knowledge on placement test.
+They will analyze how global issues affect individuals in

+German-speaking populations and themselves.

+Prerequisite: GER 211 or demonstrated knowledge